achantavy/achantavy.github.io/_posts/2020-06-03-a-deepwalk-with-cartography.md

 - Find a way to reduce the time it takes to build embeddings in this graph (12 hours is awful)
 - Try this same experiment but for labels other than S3 buckets.
 For example maybe I can try to tag EC2 instances instead, or maybe not even deal with tagging at all.

 Anyway, I hope you enjoyed this read.
 If you have any ideas on how I can get better results, please tweet me [@alexchantavy](https://twitter.com/alexchantavy).
+I guess the upside is that with results of 7.5% there is nowhere else to go but up.
 Do also let me know if you are working on or have solved any other graph-related ML problems!
 If you're interested in [Cartography](https://github.com/lyft/cartography), please come say hi in our public Slack as we'd love to hear from you.